neharaj3sh/Electric-Vehicle-Market-Growth-Analysis/README.md

 * Visualized the actual and forecasted market size.

 <br>Insights Obtained:
-<br>A significant increase in EV registrations since 2010.
+* A significant increase in EV registrations since 2010.
-<br>Geographical disparities in EV adoption.
+* Geographical disparities in EV adoption.
-<br>Preference of BEVs over PHEVs.
+* Preference of BEVs over PHEVs.
-<br>Tesla as a leading EV manufacturer with popular models.
+* Tesla as a leading EV manufacturer with popular models.
-<br>Improvement electric range over time.
+* Improvement electric range over time.
-<br>A promising forecast for EV market growth.
+* A promising forecast for EV market growth.